2023-09-06 11:34:23

 The lurid power of nature turned the idyll into a stony sea.
 Since then, people have been digging like crazy.
 A PN local inspection with building yard manager Thomas Daum, mayor Peter Loitfellner and disaster officer Manfred Höger

 There is anything but a gold rush atmosphere.
 Mayor Peter Loitfellner (SPÖ) stood last Friday with a worried expression in the mud of the murky gold panning plant and said: “You can see the extent of this catastrophe of the century.
 In addition to the entire municipal infrastructure that has broken down – roads, canals, electricity – it is only now becoming apparent what destroyed it at a tourist facility.”
 This applies to the badly damaged gold panning plant as well as destroyed hiking trails and the winter cross-country skiing offer, because many temporary bridges have been swept away.
 Not to mention the agricultural areas, which sometimes resemble a sea of stone.
 “It’s all desperate, but we’ll make it together,” says the mayor, feeling optimistic.
 The most important thing anyway is that the storm disaster did not claim any lives.
 “Thank God our flood protection dam, which has been in place since 2008, has prevented much worse.
 Without it, many houses along the Rauriser Ache would have been completely destroyed.”
-But how quickly the pool was full, that gives you something to think about.
+But how quickly the pool was full, that gives you something to think regarding.
 “There is space for around 750,000 cubic meters.
-It was said that heavy rain could pass after two to three days.
-Now that was the case after a few hours.”
+It was said that heavy rain might pass following two to three days.
+Now that was the case following a few hours.”

 It’s being excavated at full speed